ctoruno/LAC-Reports/Outputs/Jamaica/Method/Jamaica_method.md

                                                         <b class="c-purple">GENDER:</b> Fifty percent (50%) of respondents were female and 50% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (77%) reported that they had received at least a high school diploma or  vocational degree and the remaining 19% of respondents received up to a middle school diploma.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (80%) reported that they received at least a high school diploma or vocational degree and the remaining 20% of respondents received up to a middle school diploma.
                                                     </p>
                                                 </div>
                                             </div>